Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: Backpropagation, Optimization Regularization

-In the previous section, we discussed the vanishing and exploding gradients problem that might arise when training a neural network.
-Generalization errors are another potential problem we face while training a neural network.
-The generalization error is the error a neural network commits when operating on data it has not previously trained on~\cite{goodfellow:2016}.
-Typically, we want a neural network to perform well even on data it has not seen before (provided that the data still comes from the same distribution as the training data set).
-When a neural network performs well even on unseen data, it generalizes well.
-Usually, we split the data set into three disjoint subsets: training, test, and validation data sets, and we evaluate the generalization error on the test data set.
-The problem arises when we end up with a simple neural network that cannot ``learn'' the primary trends and statistics of the data and has a significant generalization error.
-In this case, we say that the neural network is underfitting the data.
-On the other hand, we may end up with a complex neural network, or we do not have enough training data to train the network, leading to a model that ``learns'' the training data too well without generalizing~\cite{burkov:2019}.
+Another issue we may face when training neural networks is overfitting or underfitting.
+First, let's introduce the generalization error.
+The generalization error, is the error a neural network commits when operating on data that has not previously seen~\cite{goodfellow:2016}, provided that the unseen data still follow the same distribution as the training data.
+Therefore, when a neural network performs well even on unseen data, we say that it generalizes well.
+To assess the generalization error, we split the data set into three disjoint subsets: training, test, and validation data sets.
+We train and validate the neural network on the first two sets and evaluate the generalization error on the test data set.

+Now, when we have a neural network that cannot \emph{learn} the primary trends and statistics of the data and exhibits significant generalization error, we say the network is underfitting the data (i.e., the neural network is too simple).
+On the other hand, we may end up with a neural network that \emph{learns} the training data too well and fails to generalize~\cite{burkov:2019} (complex neural network).
 In this case, we say that the neural network is overfitting the data.
+We visualize the concepts of underfitting and overfitting in Figure~\ref{fig:overfitting}.